 On September 19, 2001, the Company announced that it would be forced to reduce its workforce by approximately 20,000 jobs across all work groups.
 This reduction in workforce, which the Company accomplished through various measures, including leaves of absence, job sharing, elimination of open positions, furloughs in accordance with collective bargaining agreements, and permanent layoffs, resulted from the September 11, 2001 terrorist attacks and the Company's subsequent reduction of its operating schedule by approximately 20 percent.
-In connection therewith, during the third quarter of 2001, the Company recorded a charge of approximately \$53 million for employee termination benefits.
+In connection therewith, during the third quarter of 2001, the Company recorded a charge of approximately \$55 million for employee termination benefits.
 Cash outlays for the employee charges were incurred substantially during the fourth quarter of 2001.

-AMERICAN AIRLINES, INC.

-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED)
+AMR CORPORATION NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) (Unaudited)

-(Unaudited)

-3.Effective January 1, 2002, the Company adopted Statement of - Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets" (SFAS 142).
-SFAS 142 requires the Company to test goodwill and indefinite-lived intangible assets (for American, route the first quarter of 2002, the Company completed its impairment analysis for route acquisition costs in accordance with SFAS 142. analysis did not result in an impairment charge.
-During the third quarter of 2002, the Company completed its impairment analysis related to its \$1.3 billion of goodwill and determined the Company's entire goodwill balance was impaired.
-In arriving at this conclusion, the Company's net book value was determined to be in excess of the Company's fair value at January 1, 2002, using American as the reporting unit for purposes of the fair value determination.
-Company determined its fair value as of January 1, 2002 using various valuation methods, utimately using an allocation of AMR's fair value, which was determined using market capitalization as the primary indicator of fair value.
-As a result, the Company recorded a onetime, non-cash charge, effective January 1, 2002, of \$889 million (net of a tax benefit of \$363 million) to write-off all of American's goodwill.
+3.Effective January 1, 2002, the Company adopted Statement of Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets" (SFAS 142).
+SFAS 142 requires the Company to test goodwill and indefinite-lived intangible assets (for AMR, route acquisition costs) for impairment rather than amortize them.
+During the first quarter of 2002, the Company completed its impairment analysis for route acquisition costs in accordance with SFAS 142.
+The analysis did not result in an impairment charge.
+During the third quarter of 2002, the Company completed its impairment analysis related to its \$1.4 billion of goodwill and determined the Company's entire goodwill balance was impaired.
+In arriving at this conclusion, the Company's net book value was determined to be in excess of the Company's fair value at January 1, 2002, using AMR as the reporting unit for purposes of the fair value determination.
+The Company determined its fair value as of January 1, 2002, using various valuation methods, ultimately utilizing market capitalization as the primary indicator of fair value.
+As a result, the Company recorded a one-time, non-cash charge, effective January 1, 2002, of \$988 million (\$6.36 per share, net of a tax benefit of \$363 million) to write-off all of AMR's goodwill.
 This charge is nonoperational in nature and is reflected as a cumulative effect of accounting change in the consolidated statements of operations.
 This charge does not affect the Company's financial covenants in any of its credit agreements.